 Table of Contents

-Ransomware – malware that encrypts a victim’s data, extorting a ransom to be paid within a short time frame or risk losing all his files – has been around for quite some time.
+Ransomware is malware that encrypts a victim’s data, extorting a ransom to be paid within a short time frame or risk losing all his files – has been around for quite some time.
 In 1989 the first known ransomware, dubbed the AIDS Trojan, infected 20,000 floppy diskettes –remember those?
-The diskettes supposedly contained AIDS information on the virus, and were handed out during a conference.
+The diskettes supposedly contained AIDS information on the virus and were handed out during a conference.
 Upon loading the DOS-based software from the disk, the program counted the number of times the computer was rebooted.
 Once it reached 90, it would hide the directories, encrypt the names of the files and requested $189.00 to decrypt the files.

-Ransomware has since evolved from its early sneaker-net roots, leveraging the Internet and email to spread to different computers.
+Ransomware has evolved from its early sneaker-net roots, leveraging the Internet and email to spread to different computers.
 However, it still follows a predictable script, not all that different from the original AIDS Trojan.
 After entering our networks via a phishing attack, files get encrypted, and the user sees a notification with instructions on how to submit bitcoins in order to decrypt files.

 Unfortunately, ransomware attackers have seen how lucrative ransom payments can be.
 With each attack worth hundreds to thousands of dollars or more, they’ve become even more ambitious with the amount they’re demanding, and how they’re demanding it.